 While in Washington, he covered the White House during the last year of Dwight D. Eisenhower’s Presidency, the US Senate run by Lyndon Johnson and the campaign that elected President John F. Kennedy.

 In referring to his stint in South America, he characterized it as “Frustrated in the Hemisphere.”
 He found the four and half years he spent in this region physically the most demanding and although he worked his heart out, the results were not fully satisfying.
 He especially disliked and quarreled with the ‘reformadores.’

 Not all his South American impressions were negative, however.
 In November 1965, he joined Bobby Kennedy upon his arrival in Lima, who deeply impressed him.
 He was telling the Latin Americans to stop their empty posturing and start making real reforms.
 Kubic also had an interesting encounter in the Brazilian jungle with a tall dignified-looking stranger.
 When he introduced himself, stating his credentials, the stranger responded in fluent English: “How do you do?
 I am King Leopold of Belgium.”
-The retired monarch who was an amateur anthropologist gave him then detailed information and guidance about the Brazilian jungle park, where there met.
+The retired monarch, an amateur anthropologist, gave him detailed information and guidance about the Brazilian jungle park where they met.